PawishrajhenAR/Tic-Tac-Toe-with-AI/README.md

 3️⃣ Enjoy the game! 🎉

 🤖 AI Logic
-The AI follows a simple strategy:
+The AI follows a simple strategy in this project

 It picks a random empty spot on the board.